CLI Contract v1¶

 Studio-specific API behavior

-v1.0.0 stabilizes documented CLI workflows enough for users and CI workflows to rely on command names, command groups, required arguments, documented options and machine-readable outputs, without freezing human-oriented terminal prose.
+The CLI is stable enough for users and CI workflows to rely on documented command names, command groups, required arguments, documented options and machine-readable outputs according to their explicit stability classification, without freezing human-oriented terminal prose.